idcrook/idcrook.github.io/_posts/2018-02-11-Adding-A-Webcam-To-HomeKit.md

 title: Adding a Webcam to Homekit Using a Raspberry Pi 3
 ---

-# Adding a webcam to Homekit using a Raspberry Pi 3

 Previously, I had setup [HomeKit connecting to Nest thermostat and Belkin WeMo devices](/Extending-HomeKit-with-Homebridge-and-Raspberry-Pi/ "Extending HomeKit with Homebridge and Raspberry Pi to All the Things") using Homebridge project.
 I had on my TODO list for a long time to put a webcam on HomeKit.
 At the end of some twists and turns it ended up being relatively easy, had I known the following from the start.

 ## Using homebridge-camera-ffmpeg plugin